mubranch/menuscript/README.md

 To install and use MenuScript on macOS, follow these steps:

-1. Go to the releases folder of the MenuScript project and download the latest release.
+1. Go to the releases page of the MenuScript project and download the latest release.
 2. Move the downloaded release to your Applications folder.
 3. Run MenuScript as you would any other macOS application.